-• When Youth are in the office there should always be two adult volunteers, with at least one of these holding a Creation Fest DBS and one being 30+ years old (experience has shown that youth are less likely to ignore requests from a volunteer more senior in age).

-One occasions when there is only one volunteer in the office, or no one with a Creation Fest DBS, the doors should be locked and youth have been informed they will not be able to come in until a second volunteer or one with a Creation

-Fest DBS arrives.
+When Youth are in the office there should always be two adult volunteers, with at least one of these holding a Creation Fest DBS.
+One occasions when there is only one volunteer in the office, or no one with a Creation Fest DBS, the doors should be locked and youth have been informed they will not be able to come in until a second volunteer or one with a Creation Fest DBS arrives.